jim3/Multi-Step-Final-Project-FoodTracker/readme.md

 the code (the `index.js` file) is written by the students of the course.
 I've opted to _not_ use the `fetch-wrapper.js` for better or worse, mainly because I wanted to see how everything works without it.

-(*) And, new level of respect for JavaScript developers!
-Especially for those that use "Vanilla JavaScript" heavily! 🙇🏻‍♂️ 😅
+(*) Note: I know have a new level of respect for front-end JavaScript developers!!! 🙇🏻‍♂️🧙🏻‍ 😅

 **End Result**